avagin/avagin.github.io/how-fast-is-procfs.md

 environ          mountinfo   personality    statm
 ```

-All these files have different formats.
-Most of them are ASCII text, which can
+All these files have different and unique formats.
+Most are ASCII text, easily
-be easily read by a human.
+readable by a human.
 Or not.

 ```
 $ cat /proc/$$/stat